 This is a good working and looking Polaroid Land Camera 360 Electronic Flash.
-Camera is in good cosmetic condition with normal signs of use and a few scuffs and scratches on the outer shell.
-The lens appears to be clean, clear, and scratch free.
+The camera is in good cosmetic condition with normal signs of use and a few scuffs and scratches on the outer shell.
+The lens is clean, clear, and scratch free.
 Viewfinder works great as well as the shutter and all the shutter speeds seem accurate but only the 75 speed has been film tested using Fuji FP100C film.
-Unfortunately, the timer on the back of the film door is no longer functional and might cause so pressure on the fuji film pack.
+The timer on the back of the film door has not been tested and needs a separate battery to operate.
+Sometimes the timer will press on the film pack and cause jamming on the first few pieces of film.
 If you feel the film tab starting to rip when pulling it out stop pulling and open the film door a tiny bit.
 It sometimes happens when pulling out the dark slide and the first 2 pieces of film.

 This camera takes the Fuji Pack film FP-100C or FP-3000B.